Albrechtsburg Castle, perched on the hill high above Meissen on the banks of

-the year 929 when Heinrich I created a fortified military camp.
-In the Middle
+1525, its origin goes back to the year 929 when Heinrich I created a fortified military camp.
+In the

-empire thanks to the silver mined in the mountains of Saxony, became the
+to the silver mined in the Saxon mountains, became the Margraves of Meissen.
+At the height of their

-of that year.
+in June of that year.
 Since the old Albrechtsburg castle was impractical for living in due to political

 circumstances and living conditions, August had the first porcelain factory set up there.
 The factory

 occupied all of the castle’s rooms.
-By 1713, Meissen was producing the desired white porcelain and
+By 1713, Meissen was producing the desired white porcelain, and

-colored wares were soon developed.
-Böttger had to run the Meissen factory from his guarded
+colored wares were soon developed, run by Böttger from his guarded confinement in Dresden.
+The

-confinement in Dresden.
-The King finally released Böttger, who was still young, in 1714, but he died
+King finally released Böttger, who was still young, in 1714, but he died young only 5 years later,

-young only 5 years later, perhaps a result of years of breathing deadly fumes in the laboratory.
+perhaps a result of years of breathing deadly fumes in the laboratory.

 Two other figures are equally as important in the early history of Meissen: color chemist and painter